Non-Abelian Topological Order and Anyons on a Trapped-Ion Processor: Braiding Non-Abelian Anyons

 Specifically, braiding $\green{m_G}$ around $\blue{m_B}$ toggles the fusion channel for both pairs from $1$ to $\red{e_R}$, essentially executing a Pauli-$X$-gate on the fusion channel space.
 The results of this braiding are reported in Fig.~\ref{fig_fuse2red_borromean}a.
 After the annihilation of both pairs, the state is found to be in the ground state, except at the points where $\blue{m_B}$ and $\green{m_G}$ were annihilated.
 There, negative values of the star operators indicate the presence of $\red{e_R}$-Abelions.
 The fusion product is not visible during the braiding process but only reveals itself upon annihilation of the anyons, evidencing the fact that information is stored non-locally in the entanglement of the wavefunction.

 Even when there is no net linking between non-Abelian worldlines---such that we fuse back to the vacuum at the end---the non-Abelian fusion rules can lead to striking consequences.
-In particular, we can detect a three-anyon braiding which would be invisible for a purely Abelian state.
-Concretely, pairs of \red{$m_R$}, \green{$m_G$} and \blue{$m_B$} are created, moved and annihilated in such a way to form ``Borromean rings" in spacetime (Fig.~\ref{fig_fuse2red_borromean}b)~\cite{wang_topological_2015,putrov_braiding_2017,kulkarni_topological_2021}.
+In particular, we can detect a three-anyon braiding which would be invisible for a purely Abelian state, even if it hosts non-Abelian defects.
+Concretely, pairs of \red{$m_R$}, \green{$m_G$} and \blue{$m_B$} are created, moved and annihilated in such a way to form ``Borromean rings" in spacetime (Fig.~\ref{fig_fuse2red_borromean}b)~\cite{wang_topological_2015,WangWenYau20,putrov_braiding_2017,kulkarni_topological_2021, chan_braiding_2018}.
 The defining property of this linking is that any pair of rings is unlinked such that the removal of any one of them renders the diagram topologically trivial.
 Thus, for any triplet of Abelian particles, such a braiding action must necessarily be trivial (cf. Fig.~\ref{fig_conceptual}).
 In stark contrast, in the present model, the ground state is theoretically predicted to pick up a minus sign under a Borromean braid.
-We have implemented a Hadamard test to obtain the braiding phase, confirming experimentally the phase
+We have implemented a Hadamard test, confirming experimentally the braiding phase

 (see Fig.~\ref{fig_fuse2red_borromean}b and Extended Data Figure \ref{EDF_borromean} for the microscopic definition of the operators).
 Removing the red or green action trivialises the action and we find phases of $0.00(2) \pi$ and $0.07(2) \pi$ for those braids, respectively.